-This kick started his career as an investor, and soon he conducted his first unsuccessful takeover attempt on the Lockheed Corporation, after acquiring almost 20 percent of its stock.
-Harold Simmons died in 2013, and now remain at number 40th on the Forbes list of wealthiest people.
+This kick-started his career as an investor, and soon he conducted his first unsuccessful takeover attempt on the Lockheed Corporation, after acquiring almost 20 percent of its stock.
+Harold Simmons died in 2013 and now remains at number 40th on the Forbes list of wealthiest people.

 Notable investments: Contran Corporation, Valhi Inc.

-In 1984, he entered into the railroad business by purchasing Rio Grande Industries (RGI) and soon became the chairman of Union Pacific after the merger of Rio Grande’s Southern Pacific and Union Pacific Corporation in 1996.
-He also took the liberty to invest in the media industry.
+In 1984, he entered the railroad business by purchasing Rio Grande Industries (RGI) and soon became the chairman of Union Pacific after the merger of Rio Grande’s Southern Pacific and Union Pacific Corporation in 1996.

 Image credit: CNBC

-His bets on Conseco and Marconi also led to huge profits for the company’s hedge funds.
-In 2009, Tepper’s hedge-fund earned about $7 billion by buying distressed stocks (including Bank of America common stock at $3 per share), and then profiting from the recovery of those stocks almost a year later.
+In 2009, Tepper’s hedge-fund earned about $7 billion by buying distressed stocks (including Bank of America common stock at $3 per share) and then profiting from the recovery of those stocks almost a year later.

 Net Worth: US $12.1 Billion

 Alisher Burkhanovich Usmanov is an Uzbek-born Russian business magnate.
 In 2014, he became the richest person in Russia with the total reported wealth of $14.4 billion.
-Like his fellow billionaire countrymen and a close friend Roman Abramovich, Usmanov also have a keen interest in metal and mining operations, although his exploits are far reaching.
-Among his vast holdings is the Russian industrial conglomerate, Metalloinvest which owns a wide range of metal and mining business.
+Like his fellow billionaire countrymen and a close friend Roman Abramovich, Usmanov also has a keen interest in metal and mining operations, although his exploits are far-reaching.

 4. Carl Icahn